BioforestChain/dweb_browser-docs/docs/en/plaoc/cli.md

 ---
-title: "@plaoc/cli"
-category:
-  - plaoc
-tag:
-  - cli
+outline: deep
 ---

+# @plaoc/cli

-This is the plaoc command line tool, responsible for the development, packaging and publishing of plaoc apps.
+This is the plaoc command line tool, responsible for the development, packaging, and release of plaoc apps.

-This cli tool also has the functions of publishing tools and verifying apps.
-It can also use `plaoc run` to cooperate with the server for quick packaging and publishing of applications.
+This cli tool also has the functions of publishing tool and app verification, and can use `plaoc run` to cooperate with the server to quickly package and release the application.

-## Installation
+## Install

 - First you need to install the plaoc command line tool.